Argos Hill Mill, Mayfield

-As of 2017 it is in the process of restoration by the Argos Hill Windmill Trust.

 Description

 Argos Hill Mill is a post mill on a single storey roundhouse.
 She had four patent sails carried on a cast iron windshaft and is winded by a tailpole mounted fantail.
 The main post is made up from four pieces of timber.
 Along with Jill, Clayton, she is one of only two windmills in England to retain this feature.
 The mill drove two pairs of millstones, arranged head and tail.
 The cast iron brake wheel is 10 ft diameter and the wooden tail wheel is 8 ft diameter.
 The mill is unusual in the way that it has been extended at the rear, giving it a distinctive appearance.

 History

 The earliest record of a windmill on this site is in 1656.
 Argos Hill Mill was built in 1835.
-She worked by wind until 1927, mostly by successive generations of the Weston family.
+It worked by wind until 1927, mostly by successive generations of the Weston family.
 The fantail blew off in 1929 and the shutters were removed from the sails in 1932.
 The mill was acquired by Uckfield District Council in 1955.
 Neve's, the Heathfield millwrights fitted a new breast beam and repaired the side girts and corner posts.
 Further restoration work was done in 1969 by Hole's of Burgess Hill.
 A storm damaged a sail in 1976, and a new sail and stock were fitted by Hole's.